delta-io/delta/README.md

 ```

 ## Hive connector
-This project contains all the codes needed to make Hive read Delta Lake tables.
-The connector has one JAR `hive-delta-assembly_<scala_version>-0.2.0.jar`.
+This project is a library to make Hive read Delta Lake tables.
+The project provides a uber JAR `delta-hive-assembly_<scala_version>-0.2.0.jar` to use in Hive.
 You can use either Scala 2.11 or 2.12.
 The released JARs are available in the [releases](https://github.com/delta-io/connectors/releases) page.
-Please download the JARs for the corresponding Scala version you would like to use.
+Please download the uber JAR for the corresponding Scala version you would like to use.

-You can also use the following instructions to build them.
+You can also use the following instructions to build it as well.

-### Build JARs
+### Build the uber JAR

 Please skip this section if you have downloaded the connector JARs.

 - To compile the project, run `build/sbt hive/compile`
 - To test the project, run `build/sbt hive/test`
-- To generate the connector JAR run `build/sbt hive/package`
+- To generate the uber JAR that contains all libraries needed for Hive, run `build/sbt hive/assembly`

 The above commands will generate the following JAR:

 ```
-hive/target/scala-2.12/hive-delta-assembly_2.12-0.2.0.jar
+hive/target/scala-2.12/delta-hive-assembly_2.12-0.2.0.jar
 ```

-This JAR includes the Hive connector and all its dependencies.
+This uber JAR includes the Hive connector and all its dependencies.
 They need to be put in Hive’s classpath.

-Note: if you would like to build using Scala 2.11, you can run the SBT command `build/sbt "++ 2.11.12 hive/package"` to generate the following JAR:
+Note: if you would like to build using Scala 2.11, you can run the SBT command `build/sbt "++ 2.11.12 hive/assembly"` to generate the following JAR:

 ```
-hive/target/scala-2.11/hive-delta-assembly_2.11-0.2.0.jar
+hive/target/scala-2.11/delta-hive-assembly_2.11-0.2.0.jar
 ```

 ### Setting up Hive

-This sections describes how to set up Hive to load the Delta Hive connector.
+This section describes how to set up Hive to load the Delta Hive connector.

 Before starting your Hive CLI or running your Hive script, add the following special Hive config to the `hive-site.xml` file (Its location is `/etc/hive/conf/hive-site.xml` in a EMR cluster).